How to find a free Chapter 7 bankruptcy consultation in New York City. A bankruptcy attorney will help you decide

 Who might want to wait. . .

 Some people decide to wait to file for Chapter 7 bankruptcy if they think you might take on more debt in the near future.
 If you’re expecting a big debt, like medical bills for an ongoing illness you’d want to wait to include that on your paperwork.
 Filing at the right time helps make sure you get as much relief as possible.
 Take a moment during your free bankruptcy consultation to ask if waiting could make sense.

 Who probably shouldn’t file . . .

 Some people decide not to file because they have debts that can’t be erased.
-This often includes things like student loans, child support, and certain taxes.
+This often includes things like child support and certain taxes.
 During your free bankruptcy consultation, you’ll want to see what kinds of debts are weighing you down the most and if bankruptcy can help.

 You also might decide not to file if you are “judgment proof.”
 Judgment proof means that a court has said that your creditors can’t try collect from you.
 In this case, bankruptcy might not make the most sense because the people you know aren’t expecting to get paid.